Tilley02/Poker-AI/technical_manual/technical_manual.md

 The Poker AI was created in python.
 We used a combination of a base AI strategy alongside a model.
 The base strategy was coded to produce different responses, depending on different factors in the game, such as the strength of their hand, if the player has raised, as well as how high the blinds are.
 Probabilities were assigned to these different scenarios to ensure the AI was thoughtful most of the time, but could simultaneously bluff a hand.
 E.g. The AI might check off a weak pair 95% of the time, but for the other 5% they might do a large raise.The poker AI Model uses data that is stored in a database in SQL on a local server, MySQL was used to create the database, the tables and to insert the data to the tables used for both the AI and poker game.
 The data had to be cleaned, formatted and converted to numerical values for the AI so a script was created to extract the relevant data from the poker hands in the data files and inserted into the sql tables, with help from Joseph’s public repo who converts the data in a different format but parts still used from this repo for game data processing [1].

 The AI use's machine learning to learn from the extracted data and data extracted from the game that a player is currently playing in.
 Each hand is added to the database which the AI then reads, with the goal to adjust to the players play style and ultimately  beat them.

-(talk more about AI here from work that gets done before Friday deadline).

 ### Glossary <a name="glossary"></a>